wongjiahau/ttap-web/README.md

 [Node.js](https://nodejs.org/en/).

 2. It is highly recommended to use [Visual Studio Code](https://code.visualstudio.com/) for this project.
+Also, please install the following extensions:

+- Git Lens
+- TS Lint

 ### Steps
 #### 1. Clone the project